- What are narcotic pain medications (opioids, analgesics)?

 What are narcotic pain medications (opioids, analgesics)?

-Narcotic analgesic or opioid medications are used for treating moderate to severe pain.
+Narcotic medications are used for treating moderate to severe pain.

-Narcotic analgesics attach to receptors on nerves in the brain that increase the threshold to pain (i.e., the amount of stimulation it takes to feel pain), and reduce the perception of pain (the perceived importance of the pain).
-Most men and women take narcotic analgesics for short-periods of time until pain lessens or goes away.
+Narcotic pain medications attach to receptors on nerves in the brain that increase the threshold to pain (i.e., the amount of stimulation it takes to feel pain), and reduce the perception of pain (the perceived importance of the pain).
+Most men and women take narcotic pain medication for short-periods until the pain lessens or goes away.
 Some adults have chronic pain, which requires proper pain management since long term use can lead to drug addiction and tolerance (the need for increasing doses).
-Narcotic analgesics have a high potential for misuse, abuse, and diversion (to addicted persons).
+Narcotic pain medication have a high potential for misuse, abuse, and diversion to supsceptible.

-What are the side effects of narcotic pain medications (opioids, analgesics)?
+What are the side effects of pain medications?

 Common side effects of narcotic analgesics include: